josephattalla/CS50AI/README.md

 # CS50 AI Solutions

 This repository contains my solutions to the exercises from the [CS50's Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/) course offered by Harvard University.
+Each folder corresponds to a specific exercise, with detailed descriptions and implementations.

 ## Table of Contents